 Learning Outcome Assessment Activities Time Schedule (Week) Proportion for Assessment (%) 1 Morals and Ethics (1) Be able to deliver or to complete a required task at appointed time.
 (2) Be able to do the right thing according to the values, beliefs and principles they claim to hold.
 Check student attendance every class.
 Students are able to apply their knowledge in practical.
 Evaluate from students' responsibility on their contribution on group project.
 Throughout the semester 10% 2 Knowledge (1) To be able to provide an analysis and provide the solution to real world problems.
-(2) To be able to use business and management knowledge integrated with other disciplines.
-Test, midterm examination, and final examination A group project report Class presentation Throughout the semester 40% for assignments and small tests 20% for midterm examination 30% for final examination 3 Cognitive Skills (1) The ability to gather and summarize information, and report.
-(1) Quizzes(2) Midterm and final examination(3) Assignments Throughout the semester (Referred to number 2) 4 Interpersonal Skills and Responsibilities (1) Initiate some new tourism and service ideas and have leadership.
-Evaluate from how students participate in teamwork.
-Evaluate from how students use advance business English in their presentation.
+(2) To be able to use business and management knowledge integrated with other disciplines. ovide the worldfinal examination (2) A group project reporte business at grated with(3) Class presentation 40% for assignments and small tests 20% for midterm examination 30% for final examination 3 Cognitive Skills (1) The ability to gather and summarize information, and report.
+(1) Quizzes (2) Midterm and final examination (3) Assignments Throughout the semester (Referred to number 2) 4 Interpersonal Skills and Responsibilities (1) Initiate some new tourism (1) Evaluate from how students participate in teamwork.
 Throughout the semester (Referred to number 2)